zepif/ForensicsChallenge2023/README.md

 https://github.com/zepif/ForensicsChallenge2023_team6/assets/95505468/eb8fa8d6-4231-4811-95f3-72dde50224e1

-Also, we made a 3d model of object from Vastervik dataset using Meshroom.
+Also, we made a 3d model of object from Västervik dataset using Meshroom.

 This model: